Andrew7847/Andrew7847/README.md

-- 👋 Hi, I’m @Andrew7847
+- 👋 Hi, I’m Andrew Jones, a CS student at Southern New Hampshire University
-- 👀 I’m interested in game development, machine learning, and big data.
+- 👀 I’m interested in game development, front end development, and machine learning.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning HTML, CSS, and JavaScript while improving my Python, Java, and C++ skills.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects, website development, and basic video game development.
-- 📫 How to reach me ...
+- 📫 How to reach me: Andrew.Jones13@snhu.edu

 <!---
 Andrew7847/Andrew7847 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.